jacksonofalltrades/mtg-deck-builder/README.md

 3. Search for cards in your collection for the specified Affinity Type
 4. If it looks like there are enough, use that as your deck's starting point
 5. Next, choose your meta, and MTGComboFinder

-If neither of the following is specified, both targeted and non-targeted will be included in results
-* `--include-targeted` - "Destroy all non-land permanents"
-* `--include-non-targeted` - "Destroy target creature"

-If neither of the following is specified, both "destroy" and "exile" will be included in results
-* `--include-exile`
-* `--include-destroy`

 ## Future improvements
 * (high priority) Support registering cards from your physical collection.
 Currently only store for Arena.